VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

 We need to sychronize the `Disk` in both systems too.
 Otherwise, they will get out of sync pretty soon.
 There are various possible approaches.
 One could have been to centralize the sychronization of the systems in the `PongManager`, but since sending the data between paddles was very straight forward and required no new state variables, we are going to sync the `Disks` in a similar manner.

 The first thing to notice, though, is that syncing the `Disks` at any other place than during the processing of the user input will hardly work due to the need to spin wait for the other system to catch up to the same point in the code.
-Thus, we are going to sychronize the `Disks` during the same sub-process.
+Thus, we will sychronize the `Disks` during the same sub-process.

 First, override the `handlePropagatedMessage`.
-Remove the override of the `ready` method, since we are now going to start the `Disk`'s movement when it receives the `kMessageStartGame` message.
-And declare a new virtual method called `synchronizeWithRemote` as follows:
+Because we will start the `Disk`'s movement when it receives the `kMessageStartGame` message, remove the override of the `ready` method.
+Finally, declare a new virtual method called `synchronizeWithRemote` as follows:

 ```cpp
 mutation class Disk : Actor